dallas-hall/learning-containers-and-orchestration/kubernetes/03.administrator/README.md

 ![dns-in-k8s-v1.png](dns-in-k8s-v1.png)

 * A DNS solution to handle internal Cluster DNS resolution is installed by default, unless you are setting up the Cluster manually.
+Prior to version 1.12 this was `kube-dns` but now CoreDNS is recommended.

 ![dns-in-k8s-v2.png](dns-in-k8s-v2.png)